brunomaga/brunomaga.github.io/_posts/2020-05-12-AI-Supercomputing.md

 #### Intra-layer Parallelism on CNNs

 It is relevant to mention that vertical model parallelism has some use cases where it is applicable and highly efficient.
 A common example is on the parallelism of very high resolution pictures on [Convolutional Neural Networks]({{ site.baseurl }}{% post_url 2018-03-27-Deep-Neural-Networks %}).
-In practice, due to the filter operator in CNNs, the dependencies (weights) between two neurons on sequential layers is not quadratic on the input (as before), but constant with size $F*F$ for a filter of size $F$.
+In practice, due to the filter operator in CNNs, the dependencies (weights) between two neurons on sequential layers is not quadratic on the input (as before), but constant with size $$F*F$$ for a filter of size $$F$$.

 This method has been detailed by [Dryden et al. (Improving Strong-Scaling of CNN Training by Exploiting Finer-Grained Parallelism, Proc.
 IPDPS 2019)](https://arxiv.org/pdf/1903.06681.pdf).
 The functioning is illustrated in the picture below and is as follows:
 1. Input dataset (image pixels) are divided on the height and width dimensions across processors;
-2. Dependencies among neurons on different dimenstions are limited to the $F \times F$ filter around each pixel.
+2. Dependencies among neurons on different dimenstions are limited to the $$F \times F$$ filter around each pixel.
 The weight updates can be computed directly if the neurons in the filter fall in the same processor's region, or need to be communicated (as before) otherwise.
 Neurons that need to be communicated are denominated part of the *halo region* (marked as a violet region in the picture below);
 3. Similarly to the "CPU offloading (vDNN)" example above, values that need to be communicated are:
 	- input and weights during forward pass;
 	- input weights and derivatives during backward pass;